-Dumping involves a country producing highly excessive amounts of goods and dumping the goods on another foreign country, producing the effect of prices that are "too low".
-Too low can refer to either pricing the good from the foreign market at a price lower than charged in the domestic market of the country of origin.
+Dumping: Dumping involves a country producing highly excessive amounts of goods and pushing them into another foreign country, producing the effect of prices that are "too low".
+Too

-The other reference to dumping relates or refers to the producer sel ing the product at a price in which there is no profit or a loss.
+The other reference to dumping relates or refers to the producer selling the product at a price in which there is no profit or a loss.
 The purpose (and expected outcome) of the tariff is to encourage spending on domestic goods and services.

 Protective tariffs sometimes protect what are known as infant industries that are in the phase of expansive growth.
 A tariff is used temporarily to allow the industry to succeed in spite of strong competition.
 Protective tariffs are considered valid if the resources are more productive in their new use than they would be if the industry had not been started.
 The infant industry eventually must incorporate itself into a market without the protection of government subsidies.

 Tariffs can create tension between countries.
 Examples include the United States steel tariff of 2002 and when China placed a 14% tariff on imported auto parts.
-Such tariffs usually lead to filing a complaint with the World Trade Organization (WTO) and, if that fails, could eventual y head toward the country placing a tariff against the other nation in spite, to impress pressure to remove the tariff.
+Such tariffs usually lead to filing a complaint with the World Trade Organization (WTO) and, if that fails, could eventually head toward the country placing a tariff against the other nation in spite, to impress pressure to remove the tariff.

-Subsidies

-To subsidize an industry or company refers to, in this instance, a government providing supplemental financial support to manipulate the price below market value.
+Subsidies: To subsidize an industry or company refers to, in this instance, a governmental policy of providing supplementary financial support to manipulate the price below market value.
 Subsidies are generally used for failing industries that need a boost in domestic spending.
 Subsidizing encourages greater demand for a good or service because of the slashed price.

 The effect of subsidies deters other countries that are able to produce a specific product or service at a faster, cheaper, and more productive rate.
 With the lowered price, these efficient producers cannot compete.
-The life of a subsidy is generally short-lived, but sometimes can be implemented on a more permanent basis.
+The life of a subsidy is generally short- lived, but sometimes can be implemented on a more permanent basis.

-The agricultural industry is commonly subsidized, both in the United States, and in other countries including Japan and nations located in the European Union (EU).
+The agricultural industry is commonly subsidized; Nigeria, the United States, and in other countries including Japan and nations located in the European Union (EU) are known for granting subsidies on their respective agricultural sectors.